 Snacking, I think it’s something we all do (even if you claim you don’t).
 I mean, who doesn’t love a sugary or salty (in my case) snack on a good movie night or get together with friends.
 I think snacks are essential!
 Finding zero waste snacks can be quite hard, if you’re tied to a ‘normal’ supermarket.
 But, there are tons of zero waste snacks out there and today might be just right for you.
-I want to share a recipe for roasted chickpeas!
+I want to share a recipe for a zero waste snack: roasted chickpeas!

 Zero waste snack